-In the FE Sector, MIS systems can be an invaluable tool when preparing data for the FIS (the ESFA’s tool for processing apprenticeship funding data.)
+In the FE Sector, MIS systems can be an invaluable tool when preparing data for the submitting your learner data via the Government’s online service.

 Quality of life features such as real-time validation checking mean that data can be checked for compliance at the point of input.
 This means users don’t have to wait until after a lengthy FIS submission to check for data compliance.

 Furthermore, an MIS will save historical data, track learner journeys and produce reports based on the user’s submissions, bolstering their delivery with critical management information.